-Pre-Storm Parking Ban!!!!!!!!!
+Pre-Storm Parking Ban!!!!!!!!!!

-When 4" or more of snow is forecast, we ask that residents remove their cars from the streets prior to the storm.
-This will allow our crews to begin clearing the roads as guickly and thoroughly as possible.
+When 4" or more of snow is forecasted, we ask that residents remove their cars from the street prior to the storm.
+This will allow our crews to begin clearing the roads as quickly and as thoroughly as possible.